Support Us Button Widget

 Table of Contents

-An estimated 3.9 million birds fly over Oregon at night every spring and fall.
+Millions of birds fly over Oregon at night every spring and fall.
 The bright artificial lights of cities — which create a phenomenon called sky glow — can cause traveling birds to become disoriented and crash into buildings or windows.

-Enter: Lights Out Portland.
+Enter: Lights Out Oregon.

-What is Lights Out Portland?
+What is Lights Out Oregon?

 How can I participate?

-Portlanders can help the birds in a variety of ways.
+Portlanders can help the birds in a variety of ways:

 • Turn off non-essential outdoor lights.